-Gallery Aferro’s 4th Sustainable Arts Foundation Fellow
+Gallery Aferro’s 4th Recipient of the Sustainable Arts Fellowship

 Amy Faris was born in central New Jersey and has lived in Philadelphia, New York and Detroit.
 She received her MFA in painting from the New York Academy of Art.